German-kos/Communion-Api-Clean_Rewrite/Communion/Docs/Documentation/ErrorHandling.md

 # ⚠️ **HOW ERRORS ARE HANDLED** ⚠️

+> 📢 ***Keep in mind that links may be broken or lead to wrong lines as the project is still being worked on.
+The documentations and notes will eventually be fixed.***

 ## *EXPECTED ERRORS*

 The domain layer defines the kind of exceptions and errors that are expected to come up in the application, and that might be needed in more than project layer.